“One must approach music with a serious vigor and, at the same time, with great, affectionate joy.”

 D. Curiosity trigger:

 Taylor Smith is a songwriter on a mission. . . .
+(Readers then wonder, “What mission?).
 Or: Is it humanly possible to stitch together a singing career that combines country, opera, and rock?
 Industry experts say no, but Madeleine Mayhem is proving them wrong.
+(Readers want to know: “How is she proving them wrong?”).

 “Skinny soprano with the big voice.”
 That’s how Silvia’s mentors described her, which filled her with dread because so many opera-goers favor girth, especially in the closing act.
 Time and again, though, her voluptuous singing has outweighed her diminutive waistline, earning her leading roles with . . .